cloudmesh-community/fa18-516-21/chapter/graphql.md

 }
 ```

-In the right pane you will see below output
+In the right pane you will see following output

 ```json
 {